zhihaochow/learngit2/readme.txt

 Git is a version control system.
-Git is a aa free software.
+Git is a aa aaa free software. git ig git rng git edg
-git ig
-git rng
-git edg